While drafting over the past week, I fell into the exact trap of “desperate content” I set out to advise against in this post.

 I was stuck.

-Write the path of least resistance
+Write the path of least resistance to avoid desperate content

 I felt desperate to say everything, so I ended up saying nothing.

-I tried an analogy that didn’t work.
+Then I tried an analogy that didn’t work.

 And ultimately, I circled back to the original note I jotted down.